techforwarren/warren-plan-bot/README.md

 ### praw.ini file

-You'll need a `praw.ini` file in the root of this repo.
+You'll need a `praw.ini` file in the '/src' folder of this repo.
 Copy over the `praw.ini.example` file and fill in the details.
 Use your own username and password, and get the client_id and client_secret from the Reddit application

 ### the virtualenv way

+There are many ways to set this bot up for local development.
+A super simple way is to make a virtual environment

 The following instructions should be run from the repo root